-23.4 Salary Adjustments
+23.34 Salary Adjustments

 The Employer may adjust an employee's base salary within their salary range to address issues that are related to recruitment, retention, or other business-related reasons.
-Such an increase may not result in a salary increase greater than Step M of the range.
+Such an increase may not result in a salary increase greater than Step Mthe top step of the range.

-23.5 Adjustment for Change in Appointment
+23.45 Adjustment for Change in Appointment